Rock Machine MC criminal allegations and incidents: Ontario

+operation of a motor vehicle and possession of a prohibited weapon.

-In 2000, the original Rock Machine Motorcycle Club setup three chapters (Kingston, Toronto and Niagara Falls) in Ontario, beating the Hells Angels into the province.
+By 2000, the Rock Machine Motorcycle Club had set-up three chapters (Kingston, Toronto and Sarnia) in Ontario, beating the Hells Angels into the province.
 During this period the Rock Machine was accused by authorities of planting a bomb in front of a Georgetown, Ontario motorcycle shop, it was successfully defused by authorities after it had been inadvertently transported to Guelph, Ontario.
-Seven members of the Rock Machine Ontario would be arrested and charged during Operation Amigo in June 2002.
-These would come from its Kingston and Niagara chapters.
-Most of the Toronto chapter joined the Hells Angels when the Rock Machine became Bandidos.
+Seven members of the Rock Machine Ontario would be arrested and charged during Operation Amigo in June 2002, these would come from tis Toronto and Kingston chapters.
+During 2000, the Rock Machine would also establish chapters in London and Niagara Falls.

-The resurrected Rock Machine would reopen its Toronto and Kingston chapters by April 2008.
+The Rock Machine was resurrected in Ontario in 2007.
+The club would reopen its Toronto and Kingston chapters by April 2008.
 Peter Edwards interviewed the Toronto spokesperson for the Rock Machine.
 He revealed that the month old chapter was yet to purchase a clubhouse, but that the Toronto chapter had recruited around 24 members, while the Kingston chapter had over a dozen members.
 Together these chapters would be redubbed Ontario West and Ontario East chapters.
 While Sean Brown's Rock Machine Nomads continued to host "Church" based out of the Ottawa area.
 The entire club would be reinforced by the patch over of a Canadian motorcycle club known as "The Crew Motorcycle Club" or The Crew, which had chapters in Woodbridge, Ontario, Huron County, Ontario and in Western Canada, it was said that some of these were veteran bikers, however some new members had never been in a motorcycle club before.

 In November 2011, 8 former members and from the Rock Machine's Toronto and Peterborough chapters, along with one former member of the International Nomads chapter, joined the Vagos Motorcycle Club.
 This included Sean Brown, who was the former international president of the Rock Machine, he had recently been removed from the club in late 2010.
 This also caused the Rock Machine Ontario to temporarily freeze their Peterborough chapter.
 This gave the Vagos their first foothold in Canada since there failed attempt in 2008.

-In 2007, Brown reestablished the Rock Machine, using its original colours.
+In 2007, Brown reestablished the Rock Machine in Ontario, using its original colours.
 He had been instrumental in its construction and was very effective in expanding the club, so the Vagos sought him out to head operations in Canada.
 During the three years Brown led the Rock Machine, the club maintained a relatively low profile and expanded, mostly avoiding conflict with both the authorities and opposition.
 By early 2010, the Rock Machine had significantly expanded.
 With chapters in Ontario, Manitoba, Alberta, Nova Scotia, New Brunswick and Quebec.
 They also possessed chapters in Australia, the United States, Germany and Indonesia.